ava-labs/avalanche-docs/docs/subnets/create-a-local-subnet.md

 `avalanche subnet deploy <subnetName>`

 Local deploys will start a multi-node Avalanche network in the background on your machine.
+Progress will be shown until it completes.

 To manage that network, see [the `avalanche network` command tree](#network).

 ### Deploying to Fuji

-If you can't wait to for this tool's fuji integration, you can use the `subnet-cli` tool to deploy your subnet.
+If you can't wait to for this tool's Fuji integration, you can use the `subnet-cli` tool to deploy your subnet.

 First, export your subnet's genesis file with `avalanche subnet describe --genesis <subnetName>`.
 Then, use that genesis file to complete the instructions listed [here](./create-a-fuji-subnet.md#run-subnet-cli-wizard).